Prepared for Autreat

 The same end result

-I do try out new ingredients and new recipes, but it’s terribly difficult to do this in a new location, with unfamiliar kitchen arrangement or utensils.
+I do try out new ingredients and new recipes, but its terribly difficult to do this in a new location, with unfamiliar kitchen arrangement or utensils.
 My recent move to another state and a different kind of house resulted in about two months of extreme anxiety and repetitious menus while I got used to the arrangement of the kitchen, the unfamiliar equipment, and the storage limitations.
 This has to be a built-in functional limitation in me, as I have been an absolute gypsy during my lifetime, living in about 30 to 35 different places.
 Working my way through changes has never gotten any easier than it was when I first began.

 REFERENCE http://www.dyspraxia.com.au